richien/casting-agency/backend/docs/APIDOCS.md

 ```

 - General
+    - Removes the actor from a movie.
     - Takes a json object containing an actor's ID in the request body.
-    - Deletes the actor object with the given actor ID.
-    - Returns the ID of the deleted actor object and a success value of true.
+    - Returns the ID of the removed actor object and a success value of true.

 - Request Arguments:
     - None